 25. Student Blogs – These are easy to set up through free services like Blogger and Edublogs.org (which provide a little more security for students).
 Some helpful tips: @KrisClimer said, “For student blogs, give clear expectations for peer review,” and @DiegoOjeda66 shared the Stout Blog Rubric.

-26. DiLL – This LMS incorporates headsets, microphones and laptops to create a no-hassle language learning lab.
+26. DiLL – This LMS from Swift incorporates headsets, microphones and laptops to create a no-hassle language learning lab.

 27. Grooveshark – Much like Pandora or Spotify, this website lets students listen to authentic audio samples for great interpretive projects or interactive class discussions.